revilooliver/QuCLEAR/README.md

-# Clifford_extraction
+# QuCLEAR
-Artifact for the Clifford extraction paper
+Artifact for the QuCLEAR paper

 Qiskit version: 1.1.1